 One of the first questions anyone facing insolvency asks is: how much does bankruptcy actually cost in Singapore?
 It is a fair question — and one that deserves a clear, honest answer.
 The reality is that filing for bankruptcy involves several distinct fees, and understanding the full cost breakdown upfront allows you to plan properly rather than being caught off guard.

-This guide breaks down every cost involved in a debtor-initiated bankruptcy application in Singapore as of 2026, based on the fee schedules under the Insolvency, Restructuring and Dissolution Act 2018 (IRDA).
+This guide breaks down every cost involved in a debtor-initiated bankruptcy application in Singapore as of 2026, based on the framework under the Insolvency, Restructuring and Dissolution Act 2018 (IRDA).

 Private Trustee in Bankruptcy (PTIB) Deposit

-Since 1 April 2022, all debtor-initiated bankruptcy applications must include the appointment of a Private Trustee in Bankruptcy.
-The PTIB is a licensed Insolvency Practitioner who administers your estate throughout the bankruptcy period.
+Since 1 April 2022, all debtor-initiated bankruptcy applications require the appointment of a Private Trustee in Bankruptcy (PTIB) — a licensed Insolvency Practitioner who will administer your estate.

 Monthly Income Contributions

 Once the Bankruptcy Order is made, you will be required to make monthly contributions to your bankruptcy estate.
-These contributions are calculated based on your income, household size, and reasonable living expenses.
-The PTIB will assess your income and determine a contribution amount that is sustainable.
+The PTIB will assess your income and determine a sustainable contribution amount based on your earnings, household size, and reasonable living expenses.

-For most bankrupts in Singapore, monthly contributions fall in the range of S$300 to S$800.
-Higher-income earners may be assessed at more, while those on lower incomes or with significant dependants may contribute less.
-The contribution amount is reviewed periodically and can be adjusted if your financial circumstances change — for example, if you lose your job or receive a pay increase.
+Monthly contributions can range from as low as a few hundred dollars to as high as a few thousand dollars or more depending on your income and expenses.
+Higher-income earners will naturally be assessed at more, while those on lower incomes or with significant dependents will contribute less.
+This amount is reviewed periodically and can be adjusted if your financial circumstances change (e.g., job loss or a pay increase).

-These contributions continue for the duration of your bankruptcy, which is typically 3 to 5 years for a first-time bankrupt who is fully compliant, or up to 5 to 7 years in other cases under the differentiated discharge framework.
+These contributions continue for the duration of your bankruptcy — typically 3 to 5 years for a first-time bankrupt who is fully compliant, or up to 5 to 7 years in other cases under the differentiated discharge framework.

 Example: Total Contribution Over 3 to 5 Years

-If your total debts are below S$150,000 and you have a regular income, you may qualify for the Debt Repayment Scheme administered by the Official Assignee.
-The DRS is a structured repayment plan that lasts up to 5 years and avoids a formal bankruptcy declaration entirely.
+If your total unsecured debts are below S$150,000 and you have a regular income, you may qualify for the Debt Repayment Scheme (DRS) administered by the Official Assignee.
+The DRS is a structured repayment plan lasting up to 5 years that avoids a formal bankruptcy declaration entirely.

 Hidden Costs You Should Know About